-(a)Cannabinoid profile and potency (c) Terpenes profile
+(a)Cannabinoid profile and potency

-(b) Mycotoxins, pesticides, etc (d) Volatile compounds
+(b) Mycotoxins, pesticides, etc

 (a) Cannabinoid profile and potency section is presented in three columns.
 The first is the acronyms of cannabinoids such as THCV, CBD, CBDV, CBG, CBC, CBN, THCA, CBDA, CBGA, etc. The second column shows their weight in percentage.
-The values in the third column displays how many mg or ml of each cannabinoid in the measured concentration is available.
+The values in the third column display how many mg or ml of each cannabinoid in the measured concentration is available.
 In other words, how many mg/ ml of each cannabinoid is present per every mg/ml.

 How do I interpret these results?

 This section is undoubtedly the most crucial part of the COA.
 First, review the list of cannabinoids and their corresponding percentage column.
-Here, you may confirm for yourself whether the percentages of your preferred cannabinoids are as prominent as you’d like, and if the values match with the details specified on the label.
+Here, you may confirm for yourself whether the percentages of your preferred cannabinoids are as prominent as you’d like and if the values match with the details specified on the label.

 Moreover, this information helps to ensure that the hemp-based products that you have purchased comply with the legal limit of THC.
 In this section, you may also see a graphical representation of the same data in the COA.

-Letters ‘ND’ stand for ‘non detectable’ in accordance to the federal limits of detection.
+Letters ‘ND’ stand for ‘non-detectable in accordance to the federal limits of detection.
 In the case that you see a blank in this section, it means that no significant levels of the compound were detectable in the test, or that they were not above the legal limits.